Are you looking for a noisy toy for your rabbit to play with?

 Fun: Irrisistable!

-Cost: Very expensive
+Value for money: Very expensive

 Mess: No mess!

-93 way collapsible tunnel
+9 3 way collapsible rabbit tunnel

 We leave one of these out pretty much permanently as our bunny seems to be more comfortable with the shelter it offers in the room.
-He like the rustle noise it makes and spends more time jumping over and on it then running through it which is still good.
-It has a peep hole in the center so we make this more fun sometimes by popping some treats inside.

 Overall